WillemMe/PiWakeLight/README.md

 ### My hardware setup
 <img src="https://i.imgur.com/Pu6L6pn.jpg?1" width="1000" height="562.5" style="-ms-transform: rotate(90deg); -webkit-transform: rotate(90deg); transform: rotate(90deg);" >

-## Motivation

-This project was made because I hated it to get out of bed in the morning and switch my light on, so I made a Node.Js server with a page that gives you options to turn it on and also set alarm times so I can stay in bed and not have to walk to the light switch.

 ## Need help or have a sugestion?